Liverpool City Region: Merseyrail commuter lines

+High speed rail

 The UK government has insisted that the region will benefit from Britain's new high-speed rail network, due for completion by 2032, even though the new line will not extend into the region.
 Journey times to London from Liverpool would be cut by 32 minutes under the proposals.
-Pressure is being put on the government to extend high speed rail into Liverpool's city centre.
+Pressure has been put on the government to extend high speed rail into Liverpool's city centre.